-Disruptive forces are occurring all around us - not simply improving existing products and services, but creating something completely new in their place.
+DISRUPTORS ARE SHAKING UP EVERY INDUSTRY SECTOR Disruptive forces are occurring all around us - not simply improving existing products and services, but creating something completely new in their place.
 Digital cameras upended film, only to be upended by mobile phones; crowd sourcing is redefining everything from taxi services to venture capital.
 Technology will continue to accelerate this disruption, by providing greater connectivity and access to data that changes how we live, work and play.
 Yet even as we face a future fraught with disruptive change, we look at solving problems through the lens of the trends we know and can predict.
 We need a different paradigm of thinking that examines the "unknown knowns."
 To actively manage disruptions: - Rethink Talent.
 Seek different perspectives and divergent views. - Rethink Workspace Fundamentals.
 Envision new ways to provide physical and virtual environments to bring ideas together. - Rethink License.
 Give workers greater autonomy, flexibility and freedom to think and execute.
 Astute organizations seek to eliminate the isolated silos that lead to traditional thinking.
-SmithGroupJJR's Arnold Levin suggested they also take heed of the mathematical concept of the Sigmoid Curve: Organizations operate in a natural cycle of introduction and Disruptors are Shaking Up Every Industry Sector
+An employee of SmithGroup suggested they also take heed of the mathematical concept of the Sigmoid Curve: Organizations operate in a natural cycle of introduction and implementation, then growth toward a pinnacle, then decline.
+Companies that understand this process are better prepared to recognize when it's time to reinvent - i.e. to move onto the next curve - before the current curve bottoms out.
+In other words, embrace the idea of uncertainty.
+Instead of asking, "How can we do the same thing better and faster than our competitors?" better to wonder, "What might be?"

+TREND #2

+LONGER LIFE SPANS ARE CHANGING WORK CYCLES

-TREND #2 Longer Life Spans are Changing Work Cycles Remember when age 65 was anointed as the year to retire from one continuous, 40-year career?
+Remember when age 65 was anointed as the year to retire from one continuous, 40-year career?
 Many of today's workers don't.
 And tomorrow's workers certainly won't.

 As people live longer, the concept of "working years" is evolving.
 Our society has already moved beyond the traditional three-stage framework of 1) youth and schooling 2) adulthood with a deep commitment to work, and 3) retirement.
 The typical work phase will likely expand from 40 to more like 70 years, although with little expectation that it will be in the same role or with the same employer.
 People are more interested in a multi-stage life - starting work later, working longer, taking breaks, then returning to work.

 Today's workers also express a growing desire to pursue different types of vocations - reaching into other disciplines and reinventing themselves throughout their career.
 Especially as they age, they place a higher value on working for a social cause, more interested in the "greater good" than in corporate loyalty.
 That trend will be even more pronounced with Gen Y workers, who already demonstrate those traits more than the generations before them.

-To attract and retain talent in this new multi-generation workforce, organizations need to broaden their view of human capital, understanding that careers will sequence in different ways.
-The presentation by SmithGroupJJR's Arnold Levin and Marilee Lloyd suggested the need to rethink everything from graduate recruitment to executive compensation.
+To attract and retain talent in this new multigeneration workforce, organizations need to broaden their view of human capital, understanding that careers will sequence in different ways.
+The presentation by SmithGroup's Arnold Levin and Marilee Lloyd suggested the need to rethink everything from graduate recruitment to executive compensation.

 As workforce needs and values change, companies will need to rewrite their social contract of work to attract and retain talented leaders.

-To attract and retain talent in this new multi-generation workforce, Human Resources might consider transforming policies such as: - Eliminating graduate intern programs - Onboarding creative entrepreneurs - Offering mid-career break options - Providing more options for work/life balance - Cross-training throughout the organization - Delinking pay and age - Reassessing annual salary reviews - Delaying retirement plans, and - Rehiring senior managers in junior roles.
+To attract and retain talent in this new multi-generation workforce, Human Resources might consider transforming policies such as:

+- Eliminating graduate intern programs

+- Onboarding creative entrepreneurs

+- Offering mid-career break options

+- Providing more options for work/life balance

+- Cross-training throughout the organization

+- Delinking pay and age

+- Reassessing annual salary reviews

+- Delaying retirement plans

+- Rehiring senior managers in junior roles

+Source: THYLplc